 Is the Botanical Gardens worth it?
 Our review

 If you have a little time to spare in Tours, the Jardin Botanique is well worth a visit.
 We particularly appreciated the diversity of the botanical collections and the soothing atmosphere.
 We found the garden to be remarkably well maintained and well thought out for all publics.
+It's one of the city's top attractions.

 Why is the Jardin Botanique de Tours famous?